quicksilver/manual/docs/introduction.md

 If it doesn’t quite make to the top of the results list, scroll through the list and find the item and click it to select it.
 This can happen if there are several objects with the same name, for example a Contacts entry for Abraham Lincoln and a Finder folder named the same thing.

 Quicksilver remembers what’s been typed and what’s been selected and learns to guess better as its used.
-If I type <kbd>a</kbd> and pick Abraham Lincoln’s Contacts entry, Quicksilver will start to guess it more often instead of the folder of the same name or "AirPort Utility" or "Adium" or other things that begin with "a".
+If I type <kbd>a</kbd> and pick Abraham Lincoln’s Contacts entry, Quicksilver will start to guess it more often instead of the folder of the same name or “AirPort Utility” or “Adium” or other things that begin with “a”.

 The matching algorithm that Quicksilver uses for selecting objects (it’s not used for selecting actions) and how you can help it learn more efficiently are discussed below.

 Quicksilver includes a lot of things in its Catalog but to keep things fast it doesn’t include everything on the system and unlike Spotlight it doesn’t index the contents of objects, just their names.
 Lincoln’s Contact entry may have his phone number and email address, but typing them in the first pane won’t match the Contact.
 Quicksilver can navigate an iTunes music collection, but doesn’t include all songs and artists in the Catalog.

 That’s not to say Quicksilver can’t use and manipulate these things.
 Once a parent object (in these example a contact or the iTunes apps) is selected, typing <kbd>→</kbd> will move into the object and the results list will show its children (the contact fields or music collection).
 The results list displays items with children by showing a > at the far right.
-Navigating like this is often referred to as "right-arrowing into an object".
+Navigating like this is often referred to as “right-arrowing into an object”.
 Similarly <kbd>←</kbd> will select the parent object.
 Quicksilver can navigate files and folders this way too.
 So while every file might not be indexed in the Catalog, the entire filesystem can be navigated using the arrow keys in Quicksilver.
 Since this is so common, the <kbd>/</kbd> key is a synonym for <kbd>→</kbd> and <kbd>⇧</kbd><kbd>/</kbd> (which is <kbd>?</kbd> on American keyboards) can be used for <kbd>←</kbd>.

 A mouse or trackpad can be used to navigate the results list, but Quicksilver can do virtually anything from the keyboard.
 The <kbd>↓</kbd> and <kbd>↑</kbd> keys will move the selection in the results list down and up one item.
 For touch typists, the keystrokes <kbd>⌃</kbd><kbd>N</kbd> (next) and <kbd>⌃</kbd><kbd>P</kbd> (previous) will do the same thing and <kbd>⌃</kbd><kbd>V</kbd> and <kbd>⌥</kbd><kbd>V</kbd> will scroll the results list down or up one whole screen.